How Doctors Can Stop Stigmatizing — And Start Helping — Kids With Obesity

 There's also not a lot of evidence that my attempt to counsel her would even help.
 Multiple studies have demonstrated that most primary care interventions don't work particularly well to help patients get to a healthy weight.

-It left me wondering if part of the reason so many patients feel ashamed when their physician brings up their weight is because it feels like a throwaway comment.
-If as a physician I'm not going to offer you effective tools to help you with a health problem, does it even help to bring it up?
+It left me wondering whether part of the reason so many patients feel ashamed when their physician brings up their weight is because it feels like a throwaway comment.
+If, as a physician, I'm not going to offer you effective tools to help you with a health problem, does it even help to bring it up?

 Most other doctors aren't doing much better choosing language that helps their patients feel comfortable.

-Note: An earlier version of this story misspelled Matilde Palmer's first name as Mathilde Palmer.